ole-sc/ole-sc.github.io/_posts/2025-02-04-a-paper-a-day.md

 The implementation details were outsourced to the supplementary material so I don't really know what they did.
 I really liked this paper because it communicated their insights really well.

+## 27. Finding knowledge paths among scientific disciplines.
+(2014)
+Yan, E.

+**13.03.2025:** Citation counts between different scientific fields based on the subject classification of the Journal Citation Reports are analysed to analyse the knowledge flow among fields.
+Directed shortest paths between disciplines were created where the edges are weighted based on the number of citations from one discipline to another.
+This is used to study how much disciplines cite each other and construct maps of knowledge flow between fields.
+For example, it is found that economics does not cite other fields very much and that knowledge from physics-, chemistry- and biomedicince-related fields can be accessed more easily than other fields.

+I think that the way knowledge flow is studied here might have some methodological issues that muddy the strength of the results.
+I do like the knowledge maps though and they show mostly intuitive results.

 # Papers